chasscepts/flights/README.md

 - JRuby >= 9.2.0.0
 - Nokogiri

-Clone the repository to your local machine and run the application from it's root directory
+Clone the repository to your local machine and run the application from its root directory

 ```bash